 The Lieutenant Governors

 Following the use of a successful ad hoc advisory panel for the selection of a Governor General in 2010, Prime Minister Stephen Harper announced on November 4, 2012, the creation of a permanent new Advisory Committee on Vice-Regal Appointments, chaired by the Canadian Secretary to The Queen, Kevin MacLeod, with permanent members Robert Watt (Citizenship Judge and formerly first Chief Herald of Canada) and Jacques Monet, SJ (historian, author and former University president).
-The new non-partisan Advisory Committee provides the Prime Minister with non-binding recommendations on the selection of the Governor General and Lieutenant Governors.
-For the purpose of recommending a Lieutenant Governor, two temporary members are added to the Committee from the province concerned.
+The new non-partisan Advisory Committee provided the Prime Minister with non-binding recommendations on the selection of the Governor General and Lieutenant Governors.
+For the purpose of recommending a Lieutenant Governor, two temporary members were added to the Committee from the province concerned.

-Much of the most influential role of the Crown takes place in local communities, day to day, and often under the radar of the national media, through the constant round of vice-regal activities undertaken by Canada’s ten lieutenant governors.
-Each represents The Queen in a way reflective of the province and of their own personal style.
-Below are brief descriptions of The Queen’s provincial representatives.
+Much of the most influential role of the Crown takes place in local communities, day to day, and often under the radar of the national media, through the constant round of vice-regal activities undertaken by Canada’s ten lieutenant governors, through very modest budgets.
+Each represents The King in a way reflective of the province and of their own personal style.

 The Hon.
 Janice Filmon, former Lieutenant Governor of Manitoba with the Late Queen